vicky9696v/vicky9696v/README.md

 - 👋 Hi, I’m @vinay
-- 👀 I’m interested in web development and learning programing in different ways.
+- 👀 I’m interested in web and mobile apps development and learning programing in different ways.
 - 🌱 I’m currently working as a frontend developer.
 - 💞️ I’m looking to collaborate on FullStack based full time working jobs.
 - 📫 How to reach me ...
 9182005082 is my contact number and bandlavinay7@gmail.com is my personal e-mail id.